idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model.md

 2. Low-order transport solution, using the multigroup cross sections generated at Step 1, with an optional equivalence step that recaptures the homogenization error as well as the remaining spatial/angular/energy discretization errors.
 In this model, the Continuous Finite Element Method (CFEM) multigroup diffusion approximation with SPH equivalence is employed [!citep](LaboureSPH2019).

-This section details the equations in place in the Griffin neutronics model as well as the associated verification.
+This section details the equations in place in the Griffin neutronics model.
+The multi-group diffusion equation.

 \begin{equation}\label{eq:diffusion}
 \begin{split}